piettetech/OSBH/README.md

 **License**
 --------
 This application contains several libraries and files.
-Check the header of the .cpp and .h files for the specific details on the licenses.
+Check the comments section of the .cpp and .h files for the specific details on the licenses.